WHERE ARE WE GOING?

 Recommended itinerary: Leffinge - Nieuwpoort

-It's the last day of our bike and boat holiday in Belgium.
+It's the last day of this bike and boat holiday in Belgium.
 The houseboat glides between the reeds and the typical red-roofed houses.
 The smell of the Atlantic becomes stronger, the lighthouses line up, and fishing boats dot the harbor.
 Nieuwpoort welcomes us back with its piers and the vastness of the open sea.
-The route ends as it began: on the water, following the gentle rhythm of the canals of Flanders.
+The route ends as it began: skimming the water, following the gentle pace of the canals of Flanders.
 We return the boat in the early afternoon.

 The airport of reference is Brussels Airport.